Dan Allie, Westfield City Councilor, candidate for State Representative

 Stop taxing homeowners and businesses out of our city and state.

 See tax dollars go toward their intended purposes.

 Another missed opportunity.
 More taxes increases and less services.

-Last year, Massachusetts had over 900 million dollars in surplus revenues above projections.
-The state could have taken a small portion of that surplus, about 10% or a100 million dollars and restored local aid to every city and town in Massachusetts.
+Last year, Massachusetts had a 900 million dollar surplus.
+It should have left the Lottery Fund alone.
+The state could also have taken 10% of the surplus and restored local aid to every city and town in Massachusetts.

-The Mass Turnpike has been paid for many years was supposed to be maintained by vendor fees from gas stations, restaurants and billboards.
+The Mass Turnpike has been paid for years ago and many times over.
+It is supposed to be maintained by vendor fees from gas stations, restaurants and billboards.

 Our state budget has grown by six billion dollars in the last five years.

-April 8 2014, Boston State House – Democrat majority voted to not allow any amendments or debate on local aid, education funding or EBT reform during the budget process.
-Dan believes this is wrong.
+April 2014, Boston State House – The Democrat majority voted not to allow any amendments or debate on local aid, education funding or EBT reform during the budget process.
+This is wrong.

 On March 12th, our state legislature approved a local aid resolution for 2015 adding $25 million more “Unrestricted” local aid, and $100 million more for school districts across Massachusetts.

 While this sounds like “great news”, the truth is it should have been more.
 After all, the money already exists in the Lottery Fund and the state had a significant surplus.
 Republicans proposed increasing the amount of local aid to $75 million and Educational funding to $113 million, but the majority party does not agree.